Reviews You Can Rely On

 Conclusion

 Buying a GPS watch is a big decision and a significant investment.
-You should check out our reviews for a more in-depth look at the various models we tested.
-If you're hoping to get remote and want to pair your watch with a satellite communicator or juice it back up with a solar charger, we've tested those too.
+You should read our individual gear reviews for a more in-depth look at the various models we tested.
+If you're planning to travel to remote locations or deep into the backcountry, it's also worth checking out our review of satellite communicators.
+For expeditions, it's also worth considering carrying a solar power bank to charge your various electronics.

 Matthew Richardson